ClimateImpactLab/dodola/README.md

 ## Installation

-`dodola` is generally run from within a container. `dodola` containers are currently hosted at ghcr.io/climateimpactlab/dodola.
+`dodola` is generally run from within a container. `dodola` container images are currently hosted at [ghcr.io/climateimpactlab/dodola](https://ghcr.io/climateimpactlab/dodola).

 Alternatively, you can install a bleeding-edge version of the application and access the command-line interface or Python API with `pip`: